amysyk/meal-prep-assistant/meal-prep-assistant.md

 Monday - Crispy Salmon with Green Goddess Dressing, and Asparagus Tuesday - Herb and Lemon Spatchcock Chicken with Potatoes and Garlic with Brussels Sprouts Wednesday - Persian Kabobs with Rice, Balsamic Tomatoes, and Asparagus Thursday - Pasta Primavera with Peas and Tomatoes
+* for week of March 24, 2025 the meal plan is:
+Monday - Chicken Fajitas with Smash Fried Potatoes Tuesday - Meatballs with Rice (or Spaghetti) and Garlicky Green Beans
+Wednesday - Sausage and Peppers in Buns Served with Brussels Sprouts Thursday - Chicken Adobo with Polenta and Mushrooms

 # Recipe database
 The meal recipes come from a database stored across multiple files.
 The following mapping lists